 As a detective, you will be contracted to work 40 hours per week and both your classroom and on the job training aligns to these working hours.

-Whilst studying, you are required to attend training at the HEI or Police Headquarters Monday to Friday working either 08:00-16:00 or 09:00-17:00 as defined by your timetable upon joining.
+Whilst studying, you are required to attend training at UWE and Police Headquarters Monday to Friday working either 08:00-16:00 or 09:00-17:00 as defined by your timetable upon joining.

 Whilst in tutorship and working as an operational detective, you will work to a four week rotating shift pattern including early shifts (08:00 – 17:00), late shifts (14:00-23:00) and approximately one night shift per month.

 As well as working with our investigative teams, you will complete four modules over a two year period, covering the key themes of the policing curriculum: